Canada’s War on Photography

 The UK Metropolitan Police seem to (finally) understand.
 It stopped its people-with-a-camera-are-suspicious campaign in favour of its just-launched people-who-buy-bomb-making-materials-are-suspicious campaign.

 Photographers in the Ottawa-area, (and let’s see how fast this spreads across the country), will be harassed and punished for no reason, just like in the USA and UK.
-But anyone with a cell phone camera will be left alone.
-Terrorists would never think to use small, discreet cell phone cameras.
+But anyone with a cellphone camera will be left alone.
+Of course, terrorists would never think to use small, discreet, cellphone cameras.

 Note that in the UK, they’re trying to ban cell phones with cameras from all nurseries and daycares.
 Why?
 To prevent child abuse.

 What about Google and Microsoft driving along every street and photographing every building?
 What about Microsoft’s low-flying aircraft photographing every building from all directions?
-Terrorists would never think to use these photos.
+Terrorists would never think to use those photos.

 Reporting suspicious packages?
 Okay.
 But reporting anyone taking uninteresting pictures?